brill-software/brill_server/README.md

 ### Production build

 Before building the Brill Server, the Brill Client must be built first.
-The Brill Client build process creates a build driectory and subdirectories that contain HTML pages, JavaScript files and other resrouces.
-The Brill Client build directory has to be copied over Brill Server static content directory.
+The Brill Client build process creates a build driectory and subdirectories that contain HTML pages, JavaScript and other resource files.
+The Brill Client build directory has to be copied over to Brill Server static content directory.
 The Brill Server acts as a Web Server and also handles WebSocket connections on the same port number.
-This eliminates the need for a Reverse Proxy Server.

 #### Building the JAR